jeffmcmahan/freeze-types/README.md

 obj.age = false 	// throws
 ```

 However, once frozen, an object cannot be un-frozen (except by painful, fussy effort).
+Moreover, a frozen property cannot be deleted (frozen properties are non-configurable).